Brand Name Oleptro Common Name trazodone extended-release

 What form(s) does this medication come in?

-Each yellowish-beige caplet, printed with a logo on one side and scored on both sides, contains trazodone 150 mg.
+Each yellowish-beige caplet, printed with a logo on one side and scored on both sides, contains 150 mg of trazodone.
 Nonmedicinal ingredients: hydroxypropyl distarch phosphate (Contramid®), hypromellose, sodium stearyl fumarate, colloidal silicon dioxide, iron oxide yellow (CI number 77492), iron oxide red (CI number 77491), talc, polyethylene glycol 3350, polyvinyl alcohol, titanium dioxide (CI number 77891), iron oxide black (CI number 77499), shellac glaze, ethanol, isopropyl alcohol, N-butyl alcohol, propylene glycol, and ammonium hydroxide.

-Each beige-orange caplet, printed with a logo on one side and scored on both sides contains trazodone 300 mg.
+Each beige-orange caplet, printed with a logo on one side and scored on both sides contains 300 mg of trazodone.
 Nonmedicinal ingredients: hydroxypropyl distarch phosphate (Contramid®), hypromellose, sodium stearyl fumarate, colloidal silicon dioxide, iron oxide yellow (CI number 77492), iron oxide red (CI number 77491), talc, polyethylene glycol 3350, polyvinyl alcohol, titanium dioxide (CI number 77891), iron oxide black (CI number 77499), shellac glaze, ethanol, isopropyl alcohol, N-butyl alcohol, propylene glycol, and ammonium hydroxide.

 Who should NOT take this medication?